AvocadoCoding/PortfolioWebPage/README.md

 ## Screenshot images of Portfolio Web Page, at different screen widths:

-[Screenshot of first part of Portfolio Web Page in wide screen format](images\ImageOfDeployedWebPagePart1.png) [Screenshot of second part of Portfolio Web Page in wide screen format](images\ImageOfDeployedWebPagePart2.png) [Screenshot of first part of Portfolio Web Page in <1100px screen width format](images\ImageOfDeployedWebPageMiddleWidthFormatPart1.png)
+[Screenshot of first part of Portfolio Web Page in wide screen format](images\ImageOfDeployedWebPagePart1.png)

+[Screenshot of second part of Portfolio Web Page in wide screen format](images\ImageOfDeployedWebPagePart2.png)

+[Screenshot of first part of Portfolio Web Page in <1100px screen width format](images\ImageOfDeployedWebPageMiddleWidthFormatPart1.png)

 [Screenshot of second part of Portfolio Web Page in <1100px screen width format](images\ImageOfDeployedWebPageMiddleWidthFormatPart2.png)

 [Screenshot of first part of Portfolio Web Page in <640px screen width format](images\ImageOfDeployedWebPageNarrowFormatPart1.png)

 [Screenshot of second part of Portfolio Web Page in <640px screen width format](images\ImageOfDeployedWebPageNarrowFormatPart2.png)

-To do:
-- add comments to HTML and CSS code
-- Add Figma sketches to Github a well?